Hereetria/XenoTerra_API/README.md

 # XenoTerra_API — Modular, High-Performance GraphQL Backend for Modern Applications

-🚧 **Development in Progress**

-This project currently works correctly only for the BlockUser entity.
-Other entities have not been implemented yet in order to avoid code duplication, but they will be added in the future.

 ## Project Overview

 This project focuses on designing a **fully functional and performant GraphQL API** that mirrors the behavior of a real-world social media backend.
 The implementation includes: